freddy418/Getting_And_Cleaning_Data_Week_4/README.md

 # Getting and Cleaning Data - Week 4 Programming Assignment

-This repo contains file run_analysis.R, this README, and a CodeBook describing the processed data file
+This repo contains the run_analysis.R script, this README, and a CodeBook describing the processed data file

 # The run_analysis.R script does the following processing steps: